dotnet/fsharp/DEVGUIDE.md

     sudo make install

-Full testing is not yet enabled on Linux, nor is a .NET Core build of the compiler.
+Full testing is not yet enabled on Linux.

 ###  Developing the F# Compiler (macOS)